 However, the Biden Administration is adhering more closely to the notion of setting out enforcement priorities rather than just arresting anyone who is an easy mark.
 Nevertheless, its October 2021 memo reminds the public that the "guidance is not intended to, does not, and may not be relied upon to create any right or benefit, substantive or procedural, enforceable at law by any party in any administrative, civil, or criminal matter."
 Translated from legalese, that means, "If we get it wrong, don't sue us."

 Since it is possible that immigration enforcement agents will approach you in public (even if you find yourself in a so-called protected location), it's important to be aware of your rights.

 The U.S. constitution affords you certain rights even if you are undocumented.
 Try to remain calm and not panic.

 You have the right to ask the ICE officer whether you are free to leave.
 If the officer says you are not free to leave, you have a right to remain silent.
 If you choose to remain silent, you should say to the officer clearly and loudly that you wish to remain silent.

 You may refuse to show identity documents that say what country you are from; however, you should never lie or show false documents such as a fake green card or Social Security card.

 If ICE has not arrested you, you do not have to consent to a search of your person or your belongings; however, an ICE agent who believes you have a weapon may pat you down.

 If ICE arrests you and takes you into custody, you have the right to contact and speak to an attorney.
 You do not have to sign any papers until you speak with an attorney.
 The U.S. government will not pay for the attorney's services, however.

 You can also ask the immigration officer for a list of pro bono (free or low-cost) attorneys.
-You also have a right to contact your home country’s consulate—it may be able to offer some help, at least with minor administrative things such as locating your identity documents.
+You also have a right to contact your home country's consulate—it might be able to offer some help, at least with minor administrative things such as locating your identity documents.